DASH Diet Score Calculator

 The score helps show which food groups are above or below the DASH targets so you can adjust the pattern in a practical way.

-This calculator helps you compare your current eating pattern with the DASH targets and see which food groups are easiest to adjust.
+This calculator helps you compare your baseline eating pattern with the DASH targets and see which food groups are easiest to adjust.

 1. Enter your average daily servings for each of the 8 DASH food groups.